darrenstrash/open-mcs/README.md

 $ ./test_all.sh
 ```

-to run MCS on all (dimacs 2nd challenge) data sets.
+to run MCS on all (2nd DIMACS Challenge) data sets.

 Should you not want to wait the day or so it takes to run all graphs, consider running
 on a smaller subset, such as with the command